To the Members

 The Board meets at regular intervals to discuss and decide on business strategies /policies and review the financial performances of the Company.
 The Board Meetings arepre-scheduled and a tentative annual calendar of the Board is circulated to the Directorswell in advance to facilitate the Directors to plan their schedules.
-The details of numberof board meetings and other committee meetings held during the Financial Year 2015-16 areas follows:
+The details of numberof board meetings and other committee meetings held during the Financial Year 2019-20 areas follows:

-No. of Board Meetings: 6
+1. No. of Board Meetings: 6

 The interval between two Board Meetings was well within the maximum period mentionedunder section 173 of the Companies Act 2013 and SEBI Listing (Disclosures andObligations Requirements) Regulations 2015.

-No. of Audit Committee Meetings: 4
+2. No. of Audit Committee Meetings: 4

-No. of Nomination & Remuneration Committee Meetings: 0
+3. No. of Nomination & Remuneration Committee Meetings: 0

-Stakeholder Relationship Committee: 0
+4. Stakeholder Relationship Committee: 0

-Share Transfer Committee: 0
+5. Share Transfer Committee: 0

 DECLARATION OF INDEPENDENCE: